 This bulletin is current up to close of business on March 25, 2020.
-As circumstances remain fluid, please check with in with your usual Blakes contact for any updates.
+As circumstances remain fluid, please check in with your usual Blakes contact for any updates.

 On March 25, 2020, the Government of Canada (Government) passed the COVID-19 Emergency Response Act, which sets out details in respect of the Government’s response to the economic impacts of the COVID-19 crisis.
 The new legislation includes important amendments to Canada’s Food and Drugs Act and Patent Act that will enable the Government to authorize automotive and other manufacturers to redeploy their facilities to help meet the increasing demand for medical equipment such as ventilators and protective masks.

 This bulletin summarises the key measures in the new legislation impacting auto manufacturers.